cozy/cozy-doctypes/docs/io.cozy.files.md

 ### Shortcuts

-The shortcuts (or hyperlinks) are a special types of files.
+Shortcuts (or hyperlinks) are a special type of files.
 They are served with the `application/shortcut` mime-type, they have a `.url` extension, and respect the [URL file format](http://www.lyberty.com/encyc/articles/tech/dot_url_format_-_an_unofficial_guide.html).